The question came up over a wine-fueled dinner conversation when one of my friends asked me,

 With the new administration poised to slow down the legalization of marijuana, now seems like a good time to jump into the data and see if we can shed any light on whether or not pot is driving where people move.

-Out of 1500 inbound moves to states where recreational pot is legal (OR, WA, CA, NV, CO, ME, MA, AK), nearly 5% of people mentioned legal marijuana while discussing their move.
+From our cost calculator data, out of 1500 inbound moves to states where recreational pot is legal (OR, WA, CA, NV, CO, ME, MA, AK), nearly 5% of people mentioned legal marijuana while discussing their move.

 Considering an estimated 43% of US adults have experimented with pot, 5% may not seem that shocking.